Dr Helen Treharne

 During the summer please email to get in touch.

-Helen is the current interim Head of Department of Computing from March 2015 and a Senior Lecturer in the Department.
+Helen is the Head of Department of Computer Science and a Senior Lecturer in the Department.
 Her established research interests lie in the areas of formal modelling of access control policies and railway verification.
 She has been awarded a Royal Academy of Engineering/Leverhulme Trust Senior Research Fellowship during 2013-2014 to continue to examine the model checking of railway interlocking systems.

 Recently, she has been involved in an exciting multi-disciplinary project which is developing a mobile application and using augmented reality in museum spaces.
-Building on the success of the project we have now been awarded follow on funding to continue development and our collaboration with Watts Gallery, Compton, the Lightbox, Woking and Visit Surrey.
-Some of my project team feature in a YouTube video describing our project.
+Building on the success of the project she has been awarded follow on funding to continue development and collaboration with Watts Gallery, Compton, the Lightbox, Woking and Visit Surrey.
+Some of the project team is featured in a YouTube video describing the project.

 Formal modelling in various application domains.
 I have been involved in Formal Modelling for over 15 years with a particular interest in its application to the defence industry and more recently security related applications.
 In our Formal Methods and Security group we have developed two formal modelling approaches: CSP||B and Event-B||CSP.